-Not only does this winery offer multi-award winning red and whites, but they also have unique accommodation on offer if you have one too many.
+Not only offering multi-award-winning red and whites, Harrington Glen Estate provides unique accommodation if you can’t be bothered driving home.
 A train on top of a hill has been turned into stylish accommodation, overlooking great views in a superb location of Granite Belt.

-The vineyard was established a short 17 years ago, but this hasn’t set them back from keeping up with a few of the ‘older’ vineyards.
-The first Shiraz and Cabernet Sauvignon grape plants occurred just one year after the vineyard was born.
-9 years ago, their cellar door was open.
-They began making wines directly on site (after previously using contractors).
+The vineyard was established a short seventeen years ago, but this hasn’t set them back from keeping up with a few of the ‘older’ vineyards.
+The first Shiraz and Cabernet Sauvignon grape plants were cultivated just one year after the vineyard was born.
+Nine years ago, their cellar door was open.
+They began making wines directly on-site (after previously using contractors).
 They are now so established that they sell their grapes to other local wineries.

 Looks can be deceiving.
 This small winery may not seem like too much from the outside, but they are known for their amazing wines and great staff.

 Founded in 1995 by Winemaker, Dennis Ferguson, Granite Ridge Wines is an award-winning winery; winning Queensland Best Cabernet – 2 years in a row and numerous other awards.